I greet you this day,

 (7.)
 In some cases (depending on the question), the total time is an arithmetic sum.

-For example: If Mr. $A$ goes in the same direction at two intervals, then the total time is the sum of the times of the two intervals.
+For example: If Mr. $A$ goes in the same direction at two intervals, then the total time is the

 Say Mr. $A$ traveled to the City of Birmingham, Alabama from the City of Raleigh, North Carolina;